SofPyon/kagi-kari/README.md

 ```

 ## Add User
-To use `Kagikari`, you should create new user account.
+To use `Kagikari`, you should create a user account.

 ```
 $ rails c